 In other words, your blog posts die a few minutes after you publish them.

 With this understanding, about a year ago, I began using a tool called MeetEdgar to keep my blog posts alive.
 Edgar is like a social media jukebox that stores and posts your content to social media over and over and over and over.
 For content that expires or should be scheduled for a certain time, Edgar has scheduling and expiration tools as well.
-But it’s main and most valuable function is to put your evergreen blog posts on repeat forever.
-Click here to try Edgar for free, and get some $$$ off your first month.
+But its main and most valuable function is to put your evergreen blog posts on repeat forever.

 How Do I Do This For My Blog Posts?